Top 5 Waterfalls Near Asheville .

 Its structure is complex: a series twisting cascades, dropping over an array of shallow pools, many of them suitable for clothes-on wading.
 Although I was too cool to try swimming here when I visited as a brooding Middle-Schooler, I do suggest you give it a go.

-Skinny Dip is probably the most popular of the Asheville waterfalls in terms of swimming; it entices great quantities of locals and non-locals alike.
-For this reason, there is some speculation as to whether Skinny Dip Falls has become too inundated for peaceful enjoyment.
+Skinny Dip is probably the most popular of the Asheville waterfalls in terms of swimming.
+It entices great quantities of locals and non-locals alike.

-In my opinion, Skinny Dip is still a must-see—its elaborate structure cordons of each wading pool, and so crowds are dispersed over the length of the falls.
-Even if you find the pools too crowded, Skinny Dip hosts an entrance to the Mountain-to-Sea Trail.
+But for my two cents, Skinny Dip is still a must-see.
+Its structure cordons of each wading pool, and so crowds are dispersed over the length of the falls.
+Even if you find the pools too crowded, you can always take a hike up the attached Mountain-to-Sea Trail.
 This ambitious project aims to connect each end of North Carolina, and although unfinished, does allow for access to other waterfalls near Asheville, such as those at Graveyard Fields.

-The hike to Skinny Dip lies at about 1 mile round trip, plus however many you’re willing to put into the Mountain-to-Sea Trail.
+The hike to Skinny Dip lies at about one mile round trip, plus however many you’re willing to put into the Mountain-to-Sea.

-The name refers to the many headstone-esque stumps which formerly dotted this flowered valley, stumps now buried under pounds of thick rhododendron.
-Primarily a series of trails, Graveyard Fields is a storied destination for many reasons aside from its waterfalls; locals come to pick blueberries at the end of summer, and when the leaves turn in fall, Graveyard Fields is a sight to behold.
+The name refers to the many headstone-looking stumps which once dotted this flowered valley, now buried under a bed of thick rhododendron.
+Graveyard Fields is a storied local destination waterfalls aside; Ashevellians come to pick blueberries at the end of summer, and when the leaves turn in fall, Graveyard Fields is truly a sight to behold.

-However, this article is titled “Waterfalls Near Asheville,” not “Sights to Behold Near Asheville,” so I’ll get on to the waterfalls.
+However, this article is titled “Waterfalls Near Asheville,” not “Sights to Behold Near Asheville,” so I’ll get on with it.
 Graveyard Fields boasts not one but two falls, ingenuously named Upper Falls and Lower Falls.

 A visit to both, and back to the trail head runs at over three miles.
 I advise you take your time and enjoy the journey.
 Upper Falls is the more rugged of the two, and therefore more suited to viewing than touching.
-In contrast, the Lower Falls are relatively gentle, and offer opportunity for wading.
-In preparation for a trek through Graveyard Fields, I’d suggest visiting the bathrooms at the trail head—as my mother declares every time we drive past them: “They’re the only ones around for miles, you know.”
+In contrast, the Lower Falls are relatively gentle, and offer an opportunity for wading.
+In preparation for a trek through Graveyard Fields, I’d suggest visiting the bathrooms at the trail head.
+As my mother declares every time we drive past : “They’re the only ones around for miles, you know.”

 Graveyard Fields may seem impressive with its duo of waterfalls, but what if I told you there was a place with not one, not two, but three waterfalls?

-Such a place indeed exists: its DuPont Sate Forest.
-With a round trip distance of almost five miles, an attempt to view all of DuPont’s falls is ambitious to say the least—but such ambition is rewarded.
+I speak of DuPont Sate Forest.
+With a round trip distance of almost five miles, an attempt to view all of DuPont’s falls is ambitious to say the least.
+But such ambition is rewarded.

 Luckily, DuPont’s waterfalls are named in such a way that there should be no confusion as to what you’re hiking towards.

-High Falls (the highest), lies about 20 minutes away from parking near Triple Falls.
-It may be advisable to visit High Falls first, and then venture back to your car to retrieve picnicking materials and take a break.
-The other two falls lie in proximity to each other.
+High Falls (the highest), lies about twenty minutes away from parking near Triple Falls.
+I suggest visiting High Falls first, and then going back to your car to retrieve picnic materials and take a break.
+The other two falls lie close to each other.

 Hooker Falls, although of moderate stature, descends into a deep pool, perfect for swimming.